Split-Community/FME-SEI-Lambda/README.md

 # Harness FME Feature Flag Transformation Lambda

-This AWS Lambda function transforms Harness FME feature flag change events into a standardized deployment format for FME and sends the result to a configurable endpoint via HTTP POST.
+This AWS Lambda function transforms Harness FME feature flag change events into a standardized deployment format for FME and sends the result to a SEI endpoint via HTTP POST.

 ## Overview

-The Lambda function takes a JSON payload from a Harness FME webhook containing information about feature flag changes, transforms it into a standardized format for deployment tracking, and sends it to a configurable endpoint.
+The Lambda function takes a JSON payload from a [Harness FME Audit webhook](https://help.split.io/hc/en-us/articles/360020957991-Webhook-audit-log) containing information about feature flag changes, transforms it into a standardized format for deployment tracking, and sends it to a SEI endpoint.

 ## Input Format